- About SSA

 We have designed our Citizenship curriculum to be specific to the needs, interests, and experiences of our students.
 We promote the spiritual, moral, social and cultural development of students so that they are prepared for life beyond secondary school.
 Students are taught to recognise the difference between right and wrong and to readily apply this understanding in their own lives.
 To recognise legal boundaries and, in doing so, respect the law of England.
 Students understand the consequences of their behaviour and actions and develop an interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewpoints of others on these issues.

 Learning in Citizenship is supported by the pastoral system, other curriculum areas and other aspects of our school.
 Daily registration sessions and weekly assemblies continue the conversation around current local and global issues.
-Alongside the opportunities provided by our careers team, conversations around students’ futures are brought into the classroom as we explore aspirations and goal setting.
-Along with the advantages and disadvantages of different pathways and the factors that influence career options such as financial aspirations, and how to market oneself effectively.

 We encourage our students to develop their learning beyond the classroom by participating in extra-curricular clubs, such as debating.
 The Citizenship curriculum offers experiences that go beyond the classroom, with trips and visits by external agencies that help students to think critically about the wider world and the contributions that they will making.
 This is organised throughout the year to continue the conversations our curriculum provokes.

 We want our students to leave SSA with a greater understanding of the world they live in and how they can use their voices to make a difference.

 Citizenship Curriculum Map - Year 7Citizenship Curriculum Map - Year 8Citizenship Curriculum Map - Year 9